Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 - Risk.
 Are your suppliers financially responsible and complying with government regulations and laws?
 This KPI shows proof that third-party vendors are stable and will protect your reputation.
 Run a risk assessment for suppliers before using their services.

 - Customer service.
 Does your supplier respond quickly to queries?
 How would you rate their customer service overall?
 While this is a less concrete metric, it’s important to take note of as you’re working with suppliers.
-Think, if a customer has a product question and you need to ask a supplier, you don’t want to wait 24 hours for a response.
+If a customer has a product question and you need to ask a supplier, you don’t want to wait 24 hours for a response.

 Measuring performance regularly this way helps to maintain or even improve your relationship with your vendor.
 It will also help you understand if your relationship is worth keeping or whether you should consider switching to another vendor.